aredn/documentation/arednNetworkDesign/channel_planning.rst

 However, when a bandwidth-intensive application such as video conferencing begins sending traffic across one of the paths, you may notice that link getting bogged down and the :abbr:`ETX (Expected Transmit metric)` will drop below that of the other path.
 At this point :abbr:`OLSR (Optimized Link State Routing protocol)` switches to the alternate path which now has a lower cost.
 The video stream then bogs down its new path, which lowers the :abbr:`ETX (Expected Transmit metric)`, and :abbr:`OLSR (Optimized Link State Routing protocol)` switches back to the original link whose :abbr:`ETX (Expected Transmit metric)` is better again.
 This situation may continue indefinitely, with neither path being able to deliver the traffic adequately.

 This issue can happen on multi-hop links with similar :abbr:`ETX (Expected Transmit metric)` which seem to work fine until they are loaded with traffic.
 Then packet loss begins to occur, connections time out, and neither path is reliable during that cycle.
 One solution might be to improve the multi-hop link cost by increasing the signal quality of the links along one of the paths.
 Conversely, you could also turn down the power on the alternate path to increase its cost.
 If bandwidth-intensive traffic must be passed between two remote endpoints, the best approach would be to design a more robust path between those two endpoints to meet that need.

+Another case is when there is one poor quality link over which all traffic must be routed.
+The handshaking and data retransmissions may cause all the other nodes to wait.
+The entire network can be impacted by one low quality path which becomes a bottleneck.
+If at all possible you should increase the signal quality of that vital link or install a better link as an alternate path.

 Channel Plans and Frequency Coordination
 ----------------------------------------